Lsp

 {rpc} (vim.lsp.rpc.PublicClient) RPC client object, for low level interaction with the client.
 See vim.lsp.rpc.start().

-{offset_encoding} (string) The encoding used for communicating with the server.
+{offset_encoding} (string) Called "position encoding" in LSP spec, the encoding used for communicating with the server.
 You can modify this in the config's on_init method before text is sent to the server.

 {handlers} (table<string,lsp.Handler>) The handlers used by the client as described in lsp-handler.

-{config} (vim.lsp.ClientConfig) copy of the table that was passed by the user to vim.lsp.start_client().
+{config} (vim.lsp.ClientConfig) copy of the table that was passed by the user to vim.lsp.start().
 See vim.lsp.ClientConfig.

 {server_capabilities} (lsp.ServerCapabilities?)
 Response from the server sent on initialize describing the server's capabilities.